 These borderless currency accounts like TransferWise will help Amazon sellers by allowing them to transfer their money at a low cost, securely, and quickly.
 You can add your borderless account details to your Amazon seller account and take payments in British pounds or any other currencies as you expand your business.

 Amazon UK – Fulfillment method

 If you don’t want to fulfill your products, you can opt for the Fulfilment by Amazon (FBA).
 You sell the item and Amazon ships it for you.
-With Amazon FBA, you can store the products in Amazon’s fulfilment centres, and the retail giant will pick, pack, and distribute them, as well as handle the customer service.
+With Amazon FBA, you can store the products in Amazon’s fulfillment centers, and the retail giant will pick, pack, and distribute them, as well as handle the customer service.

 You don’t have to pay any additional set-up charges or subscription fees for FBA, but you’ll need to pay the fulfillment and storage fees.
-Fulfilment fees may vary based on the weight, dimensions, and type of item (media or non-media) as well as the shipping method used.
+Fulfillment fees may vary based on the weight, dimensions, and type of item (media or non-media), as well as the shipping method, used.

 Here, the inventory storage fee can be classified into two types.
 From January to September, sellers need to pay £0.30 per cubic foot, per month; between October and December, the fee rises to £0.40 per cubic foot per month, considering the holiday rush.

 Amazon FBA – Is it useful?

 Amazon FBA can be cost-effective.
 However, it depends on your business model, a number of products, and the type of products you sell.
 Before you decide on the fulfillment method, you need to find out whether the service would be beneficial.
 For this, you should add up the overhead costs you spend on packing supplies, labor, handling returns, warehouse space, and customer service, and analyze which method works well for you.

 If you want to consider Amazon FBA, you can use our free FBA calculator to estimate your profit margins.